CoLRev-Environment/colrev/docs/source/manual/extensions/development.rst

 Extensions are referred through its respective endpoints, these endpoints can be enabled in ``settings.json`` of a project.
 The interfaces for the extension endpoints are documented in the `extension interfaces <../foundations/extensions.html>`_ section.

-TODO: Built-in (colrev/ops/built_in/* directory) vs external extensions (explained in the following - using the "colrev-asreview" example)

 Extension development base guidelines
 -------------------------------------